skywarer/IptablesCtl/README.md

     var rules = wr.GetRules(IO.Chains.INPUT);
 }
 ```
-All models stores its options as dictionary.
-Options key/value format is like to Iptables style
+All models stores it`s options as a dictionary.
+Option`s key/value format is similar to Iptables style
 ``` csharp
 var tcpMatch = new TcpMatchBuilder().SetSrcPort(200, 300)
     .SetFlags(new[] { "syn", "fin", "ack" }, new[] { "syn" })